tonymullen/ups-website/src/partials/s17plp/hw/hw4-prolog-description.html.md

 ![Starter Image](/~tmullen/images/plp/mathmaze2.jpg)

 While I applaud any third grader who can solve this puzzle, I think it would be easier just to let Prolog do the work!
 For this exercise, write a Prolog program that generates correct answers to the puzzle (there may be more than one).
+Assume ordinary rules of arithmetic precedence (i.e. multiplication/division before addition/subtraction).
 The answers should be in the form of a list of digits which would be entered into the blanks in the maze from left to right.
 Name the predicate **mathmaze** and have it take one argument, which gets instantiated as the correct list of numbers (and gives other answers when prompted with **;**).

 ### Some hints